Assistance programs Arapahoe County Colorado

 Smoky Hill Vineyard - Provides a food pantry for anyone in need in the community.
 Free groceries, toilet paper, personal hygiene stuff and more is offered in Aurora Colorado.
 The address is 19401 E Chenango Dr, Centennial, CO 80015, or call (303) 690-2520.

 Aurora Alliance Church - Can provide food up to 3 times per year.
 Phone (303) 751-6971

 Grace Point Community Church - Littleton Colorado food bank.
 Call (303) 798-6387.
 A local food pantry that focuses on people in the Metro area.
 Food bank and groceries are offered to individuals and families who need food assistance.
 There are also soup kitchens, summer snacks for kids and pet food.
 Read more on free dog food distribution centers.

 Other churches and charities operate food banks.
 Not only may a free box of groceries be given, but personal hygiene items, applications to SNAP food stamps, baby formula, holiday meals, and more may be available.
 Find more free food pantries in Arapahoe County Colorado.

-Friends of Man provides assistance to people in need of help.
-They are involved in referring professionals and others, and people may contact Friends of Man for assistance for their clients, patients or students with prescriptions, clothing, hearing aids, glasses, food, wheelchairs, groceries, prostheses, dentures and some other medical type needs.
+Friends of Man provides assistance to in referring low-income people to resources.
+The non-profit may help with prescriptions, clothing, hearing aids, glasses, food, wheelchairs, groceries, prostheses, dentures and some other medical type needs.
 People in Aurora and Arapahoe County Colorado can receive aid.
-(303) 798-2342.
+Call (303) 798-2342.
 Applications must be submitted by a professional on behalf of a client, including from people on Medicaid.